Wireless Backhaul Spectrum- Everything You Need To Know in 2025

 V-Band

-Many countries classify the V-band (57 GHz to 71 GHz) as unlicensed spectrum, while only a few countries retain it for licensed or defense applications.
+Many countries classify the V-band (57 GHz to 71 GHz) as an unlicensed spectrum, while only a few countries retain it for licensed or defense applications.
 The most popular application in the United States is WiGig (based on the 802.11ad WiFi standard), which can be used for both indoor and outdoor applications.
 The main drawback for unlicensed bands is that the non-exclusive use of the spectrum makes links susceptible to interference.

 E.Band